 1. Yellowstone National Park

 As America’s oldest and perhaps most famous national park, Yellowstone delivers…with geothermal hot springs, sparkling rivers, lush valleys, dramatic canyons, and wildlife galore.
-While it’s not on the actual west coast, it’s one of the nation’s premier parks in the west!
+While it’s not on the actual west coast, it’s one of the nation’s premier parks in the western US!

 Hikers could happily spend several weeks exploring here.
 There are dozens of epic hikes in Yellowstone.